AvaloniaUI/Avalonia.Markup.Declarative/readme.md

 ## Installation

-for now this project avalable as a source code.
+for now this project available as a source code.
 Sou you need to clone or download repository and Add *Avalonia.Markup.Declarative* project to your solution.

-There will be Nuget package avalable later.
+There will be Nuget package available later.

 ## Usage